ProjectLambros/ProjectRoot/Chip8/ReadMe.md

-This folder contains our current source code and makefile
+This folder contains our experimentation with building a chip 8 emulator.
+These files where built solely for the purpose of gaining a better understanding of emulation.